MarkWengSTR/django_bookstore/README.md

 In your repository, you would need to document the API interface, the commands to run the ETL (extract, transform and load) script that takes in the raw data sets as input, and outputs to your database, and the command to set up your server and database.
 You may use docker to ensure a uniform setup across environments.

-## Bonus
-This is optional, and serves as additional proof points.
-We will consider it complete even without this functionality

-Write appropriate tests with an appropriate coverage report.

-## Deployment
-It'd be great if you can deploy this on the free tier of any cloud hosting platform (eg. free dyno on Heroku), so that we can easily access the application via an url.

-# About Response
-* Fork this repository to your github account.
-* Add redtear1115 as collaborator to your private repository.
-* Write a introduction to all your works on following link.
-* Link: [response.md](response.md) (Current contest as an example.
-Feel free to edit/remove it.)

-# Project Setup
-* pip install pipenv
-* pipenv --three
-* python -m pipenv shell (in virtual env)
-* pip install - r requirements.txt
-* gunicorn --bind 0.0.0.0:8000 myproject.wsgi

-Then, open (Site Domain):8000

-# Docker setup
-* install docker (sudo apt install docker.io)
-* sudo docker-compose build
-* sudo docker-compose run web python src/manage.py migrate
-* sudo docker-compose up